TripleMint/little-bbl/README.md

 [![Build Status](https://travis-ci.org/Suitey/little-bbl.png?branch=master)](https://travis-ci.org/Suitey/little-bbl)

-little bbl is a Python library to query nyc.gov data for borough, block and lot info.
+little bbl is a Python library to query nyc.gov data for borough, block and lot info. little bbl scrapes the NYC DOF page to resolve the BBL for a given address.
+The DOF page has proven to be more reliable than scraping ACRIS directly.

 It has a shiny new github page here -> [little bbl](http://suitey.github.io/little-bbl) (ooooh aaaaaaah)